A Universal Care Plan or ‘UCP’, is your own online care plan and is available to all Londoners.

 When a person passes away, the UCP automatically updates to show that the person has died.

-The next of kin, lasting power of attorney or Court order protection of the person who passed away, can ask for the information to be removed from the UCP system.
+The next of kin, lasting power of attorney or Court order

 A health or care professional who has taken part in the patient’s care can remove a care plan from the UCP system.